 Suppose now that X is a normed vector space.
 If X is finite-dimensional and $M \subseteq X$ then by the Heine-Borel Theorem M is compact if and only if it is closed and bounded, and hence M is totally bounded if and only if it is bounded.
-In general totally bounded sets can be approximated by finite dimensional subspaces as follows.
+Our next goal is to show that for infinite dimensional spaces the unit ball is never totally bounded, so is not compact.
+The key step is Riesz's lemma.